DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 -   _Frozen Electrocuted Combustion_ in _VISUAL FX_ separator;

-    > This time you will need just to disable the mod and its settings loader.
-I don't like the idea of the mod overall.
+    - This time you will need just to disable the mod and its settings loader.
+I don't like the idea of more gore in Skyrim overall.
     It would fit Fallout franchise, but definitely not Elder Scrolls.
-Also I
+In my opinion, Skyrim is more of a fairy tale.
+If you leave this mod enabled, that is **on you** to check for any conflicts and errors associated with it.

 -   *Particle Lights For ENB - Undead Creatures* in *CREATURES* - `Default undead eyes, weaker lightning for ghosts, a patch for